Pokémon Go: Gyms and Raids

 In July 2017, Raid Battles were introduced.
-Raid Battles consist of a group of players gathering to confront an over-leveled Pokémon located in a Gym.
-If the Pokémon is defeated, the players gain the chance to catch a regular version of it.
-Raid difficulties range from 1 to 5, with 1 being of the lowest difficulty, and 5 being the most difficult to defeat.
+Raid Battles consist of players gathering to battle an over-leveled Pokémon located in a Gym.
+If the Pokémon is defeated, the players gain the opportunity to catch a regular version of it.
+Raid difficulties range from 1 to 5, with 1 being the least challenging and 5 representing the most challenging.
 Level 5 raids are exclusive to Legendary Pokémon.
-The first of these, Articuno and Lugia, were released on July 22, 2017, after the Go Fest, with Moltres and Zapdos following.
-From September to November, the 3 Legendary Beasts: Entei, Raikou and Suicune, were released shortly after, rotating regions every month.
+The first Legendary Pokémon, Articuno and Lugia, were released on July 22, 2017, after the Go Fest, with Moltres and Zapdos following shortly after.
+From September to November, the 3 Legendary Beasts, Entei, Raikou, and Suicune, were made available, rotating regions every month.
 Following their departure, the Legendary Pokémon Ho-Oh appeared in Raid Battles from November 27, 2017, to December 12, 2017.
 In August 2020, level 3 Mega raids arrived with the introduction of Mega Evolution.
-At the same time, Level 2 and 4 raids were combined into Level 1 and 3 raids.
+At the same time, Level 2 and 4 raids were merged into Level 1 and 3 raids.

-In May 2022, Raid Battle were updated to include the addition of Mega Legendary Pokémon, which were turned to 6 stars, the highest currently in the game.
-The only Pokémon included in these Raids were Mega Latios and Mega Latias.
+In May 2022, Raid Battles were updated to include the addition of Mega Legendary Pokémon, which were turned to 6 stars, the highest in the game currently.
+The only Pokémon included in these Raids were Mega Latias and Mega Latios.

-In October 2022, a new form of raid battle called "Elite Raids" were introduced.
-Elite Raids differ to normal raids in a number of ways, most notably that they can only be battled in person, take 24 hours to start, and are extremely difficult, often requiring a large number of players to defeat the Pokémon.
-The only Pokémon featured in Elite Raids so far has been the "Unbound" form of Hoopa.
+In October 2022, a new form of raid battle called "Elite Raids" was introduced.
+Elite Raids contrast from normal raids in several ways, most notably that they can only be battled in person, take a full day to begin, and are extremely challenging, frequently requiring many players to defeat the Pokémon.

+In May 2023, another new form of raid battle was introduced, named "Shadow Raids".
+Shadow Raids can be battled in person and remotely.
+They award the opportunity to capture a Shadow Pokémon after being defeated.
+During the battle, the Pokémon may become "enraged", increasing both its attack and defense, but can be reverted to normal using a "Purified Gem".
+Before May 2025, trainers could only battle Shadow Raids in person.